Black grouse: Description and appearance

 The black grouse is a large bird with males measuring roughly around 60 cm in length and weighing 1100-1250 g, sometimes up to 2100 g, with females approximately 45 cm and weighing 750-1100 g.
 The cock's fancy plumage is predominantly black with deep-blue hues on his neck and back, which contrasts the white wingline and undertail coverts, as well as red bare skin above each eye.
-On the other hand, the hen is much drabber and cryptically-colored to blend in easily with the dense undergrowth, especially when nesting.
+On the other hand, the hen is much drabber and cryptically colored to blend in easily with the dense undergrowth, especially when nesting.
 The black grouse, along with the Caucasian grouse, has long outer rectrices (tail feathers) that curl outward and arranged in a way it resembles the frame of a Greek lyre, hence the genus name, Lyrurus.

 Distribution and habitat

 Black grouse can be found on open habitats across Europe (Swiss-Italian-French Alps especially) from Great Britain through Scandinavia, Estonia and across Russia.
 Although believed to once to live in Ireland, it now no longer resides there.
 In Eastern Europe they can be found in Hungary, Latvia, Lithuania, Poland, Belarus, Romania and Ukraine.
 There is a population in the Alps, and isolated remnants in Germany, France, Belgium and the Netherlands.
 It formerly occurred in Denmark, but the Danish Ornithological Society (DOF) has considered it extinct since 2001.
 The species disappeared from Bulgaria in the 19th century.
 In Asia, a huge portion of their population can be found in Russia (particularly southern Siberia), though they also inhabit parts of Kazakhstan, Mongolia, China, and possibly Korea.

-Black grouse are adapted to a extensive array of habitats across Eurasia, though most frequently utilize the transitionary zones between forests and open clearings, especially steppe, heathland, grassland and pasture when near agricultural fields.
+Black grouse are adapted to an extensive array of habitats across Eurasia, though most frequently utilize the transitionary zones between forests and open clearings, especially steppe, heathland, grassland and pasture when near agricultural fields.
 Depending on the season, they will overwinter in large flocks in dense forests, and feed primarily on the leaves and buds of coniferous and broadleaf trees, such as Scots pine, Siberian larch, silver birch, and Eurasian aspen.
 Throughout the spring and summer, they tend to favor open spaces to seek potential mates and raise broods, switching their diet to berries, shoots and stems of cranberries, bog bilberries, myrtleberries, and other Vaccinium shrubs.
 They avoid the most extreme of desert and polar regions.